Case Study: Recruiting In New Online Teacher Markets

 Measurable Impact

-- Cost per hire: Despite the expenses involved in exploring additional, localised avenues, this cost has on average been half of what we typically see across global regions.
-It also yielded the lowest cost per hire we’ve ever recorded.
+• Cost per hire: It yielded the lowest cost per hire we’ve ever recorded.
+Despite the expenses involved in exploring additional, localized avenues, this cost has on average been half of what we typically see across global regions.

 Real-World Outcomes

-February 2026 marked the start of these teachers officially delivering their first classes!
+February 2026 officially marked the start of classes!

 This was a critical milestone - not just in hiring, but in real-world educational impact.
 Brazilian teachers were given new, global work opportunities, students were met by really great teachers, and our client successfully activated a key growth initiative.